Dekade: Reception

 Dekade was well received, selling over 300,000 copies and being certified double platinum on Chrisye's 54th birthday.
 By October 2003 it had sold 350,000 copies.

 Music videos were released for four songs, including both songs featuring Sophia Latjuba: "Seperti Yang Kau Minta", "Kisah Kasih di Sekolah", "Kangen", and "Anggrek Bulan".

 Chrisye followed the release of Dekade with a concert at Plenary Hall in Jakarta in 2003.
 Tickets sold out and the audience numbered several thousand.
 The sound was handled by Danesh Item, Pardi, Doni Lamuri, Rudra, Edy Jacobus, Lucas Harnadi, and Niki Hirio.

+Dekade has been reissued twice, once as a CD in 2004 and once as part of the Chrisye Masterpiece Trilogy Limited Edition in 2007.